Functional-Safety Framing#

 - NIST AI RMF 1.0 — the US-side risk-management framework.

-- EU AI Act — high-risk AI systems will need evidence of compliance, and the harmonized standards being drafted explicitly cross-reference the IEC 61508 family.
+- EU AI Act — high-risk AI systems will need evidence of compliance as obligations come into application, and harmonized standards work is converging around safety and risk-management evidence.

 What this is not#